truvhq/quickstart/ruby/README.md

 # Introduction
 Let's get you started with Citadel by walking through this Ruby on Rails Quickstart app.
-You'll need a set of API keys which you can request via email team@citadelid.com.
+You'll need a set of API keys which you can request by emailing team@citadelid.com.

-You'll have two different API keys (`client_id`, `access_key`) and a `public_key` for initiating the widget, and we'll start in the Sandbox environment.
+You'll have two different API keys used by the back end, `client_id` and `access_key`.

 # Set up the Ruby on Rails Quickstart
 Once you have your API keys, it's time to run the Citadel Ruby on Rails Quickstart app locally.

 *Requirements*: Ruby 2.6.5

 1. `git clone https://github.com/citadelid/quickstart`